oitzujoey/duck-lisp/language.md

 ### Vectors

-Vectors are designed for O(1) element access, as opposed to lists which have O(n) element access.
+Vectors have O(1) element access, as opposed to lists which have O(n) element access.

 Most list operations work the same on vectors as on lists.
 Currently, the only major difference is that `set-cdr` works on vectors only if the "cdr" is being set to `()` or `[]`.